 English proficiency is required.
 Arabic proficiency is desirable.
 Knowledge of WordPress, MailChimp, Google Analytics, Excel, and Adobe Suites is an asset.
 A successful applicant will have basic knowledge of the Syrian conflict and an understanding of the broader regional context.
 They should be open to new ideas and encouraged to think creatively in order to craft solutions to the problems facing Syrians.

-Eligibility requirements: This fellowship is intended for LSA undergraduates focusing on international human rights.
-It is not open to graduating seniors (graduating in WN22, SP/SU22).
+Eligibility requirements: This fellowship is intended for U-M undergraduates focusing on international human rights.
+It is not open to graduating seniors (graduating in WN24, SP/SU24).
 Students must return to campus for at least one semester after completion of this internship.

 Application procedure: Applicants must submit: Resume/CV, statement of purpose, transcript, and at least one letter of recommendation from a UM instructor.
 Applicants must submit an application via M-Compass.